duncanbradley/axis-extension/draft.md

 Relationship to Stone et al. - denominator salience isn’t the same as denominator presence.
 Does our work provide evidence for the foreground-background theory, or the proportional reasoning theory?

 Relationship to non-visual work - framing of numbers.
 Most of this is obvious but what we’re doing is applying it to visualisations, producing practical recommendations.

+Data visualisation literacy - why was this not significant - Okan et al. (2018) predict that it should be.
+What about numeracy?
+Research on individual differences could also look at other factors discussed by Reyna and Brainerd.

 ## Implications